cmusatyalab/nephele/README.md

 # nephele

-<description> Please visit our website at [Elijah page](http://elijah.cs.cmu.edu/).
+nephele is a CLI utility that provides capabilities to create, manage, and migrate KVM virtual machines over the wide-area network.
+Built upon the principles devised and implemented by Kiryong Ha, nephele utilizes deduplication, compression, and bandwidth adaptation to migrate VMs efficiently in WAN environments where the bandwidth and latency characteristics are far below those found in datacenters where traditional VM migration happens.
+More information, including related publications, can be found on our [website](http://elijah.cs.cmu.edu/).

 Copyright (C) 2011-2020 Carnegie Mellon University

 ## License

-All source code and documentation except modified-QEMU listed below are under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+All source code and documentation (except modified-QEMU listed below) are under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

+A copy of this license is reproduced in the [LICENSE](LICENSE) file.

 To enable on-demand fetching of the virtual machine, we use a modified-QEMU, which is distributed under GPLv2.
   - [Repository for modified-QEMU](https://github.com/cmusatyalab/elijah-qemu)
   - [Download link for the binaries](https://owncloud.cmusatyalab.org/owncloud/index.php/s/viEQ29YYOMlkgJm/download)

-A copy of this license is reproduced in the [LICENSE](LICENSE) file.

 ## Tested Platforms